 - Documents: Documents created during transport, especially in logistics (e.g. bill of lading, manifests, receipts)

 The basic interoperability requirements for an entity to issue a standardized MOBI Trusted Trip Verifiable Credential (MTTVC) within an automated business network include:

 - Minimum dataset (proofs) with the essential information included in a Trusted Trip

 - Unique trip identifier, which refers to a trip that is globally unique and verifiable

-Combining secure identity with trusted time-stamped locations creates a “Trusted Trip” and, for the first time, enables marginal cost pricing for many new classes of mobility transactions such as urban road tolling, meter-free parking, congestion management, carbon and pollution taxing, usage-based insurance, and many other usage-based Mobility as a Service (MaaS) applications.
-Together, these new transactions will comprise a multi-trillion-dollar ecosystem that we call the New Economy of Movement.
+MOBI Trusted Trip combines secure decentralized sovereign identity with trusted timestamped locations to enable the creation of multiparty track-and-trace applications and unlock marginal cost pricing for many new classes of mobility transactions such as urban road tolling, meter-free parking, congestion management, carbon and pollution taxing, usage-based insurance, and many other usage-based Mobility as a Service (MaaS) applications.

 1. MOBI Trusted Trip Credential: Business Requirements & Technical Specifications

 The MTT Business Requirements & Technical Specifications introduces MTT as the key primitive of the New Economy of Movement and outlines the fundamental components and use cases of the MOBI Trusted Trip Verifiable Credential (MTTVC).